sissaschool/xmlschema/README.rst

 Features
 ========

-The xmlschema library includes the following features:
+This library includes the following features:

 * Full XSD 1.0 support
 * Building of XML schema objects from XSD files
 * Validation of XML instances against XSD schemas
-* Decoding of XML data into Python data structures
+* Decoding of XML data into Python data and to JSON
+* Encoding of Python data and JSON to XML
+* Data decoding and encoding ruled by converter classes
 * An XPath based API for finding schema's elements and attributes
 * Support of XSD validation modes
 * XML-based attacks prevention using the external package *defusedxml*